Guide to Starting an Academic Program in Communication Sciences and Disorders (CSD)

 To meet CAA's eligibility requirements for candidacy, the applicant program must have received all institutional and governing body approvals prior to submitting its application for review by the CAA.
 This includes all appropriate state or other governing authority approvals (e.g., state higher education agency or university board of regents, as defined by the type of institution).
 Another eligibility condition, which serves as a protection for potential students, mandates that (a) program administrators must not enroll graduate students until such time that candidacy status has been awarded by the CAA and (b) program administrators must agree to adhere to this policy when they submit the application to CAA.

 Programs are expected to file their candidacy application 18 months before the program is expected to open.
 This is the estimated time that it will take program administrators to complete the CAA's candidacy review process, including conducting a site visit to the campus.
 Program administrators should allow adequate time for CAA's review and feedback on the applicant program's development plan.
-Please note that timelines outlined in the Candidacy Manual are estimates and are dependent on the program's ability to demonstrate readiness to offer the graduate program.
+Please note that the candidacy timelines are estimates and are dependent on the program's ability to demonstrate readiness to offer the graduate program.
 Therefore, some programs may take longer than others to advance through CAA's candidacy process.

 A program may submit its application for review at any time; final decisions awarding candidacy status occur during the CAA's scheduled decision-making meetings.
 The CAA has designated specific reporting milestones and timelines to assist in planning for new programs that are seeking candidacy status with the CAA.

 Table of Contents | Next